Calabi Energies of Extremal Toric Surfaces: Abstract

 \section{Abstract}

-We derive a formula for the $L^2$ norm of the scalar curvature of any extremal K\"ahler metric on a compact complex toric surface, stated purely in terms of the geometry of the corresponding moment polygon.
-We then describe some applications of this formula to the construction of $4$-manifolds with vanishing Bach tensor.
+We derive a formula for the $L^2$ norm of the scalar curvature of any extremal K\"ahler metric on a compact toric manifold, stated purely in terms of the geometry of the corresponding moment polytope.
+The main interest of this formula pertains to the case of complex dimension $2$, where it plays a key role in construction of Bach-flat metrics on appropriate $4$-manifolds.